 Sam Ray, PE, SE

 Sam received his Bachelor of Science in Architectural Engineering from the University of Texas at Austin.
-He is licensed as a Professional Engineer in nine…View Profile
+He is licensed as a Professional Engineer in 10…View Profile

 Let’s keep the craft in our work.

 We usually think of craftsmanship as being the skill and effort to create a physical object.
 But I think being a craftsman is not only for those who physically build.
 Being a craftsman means caring about the creation in a real and tangible way.

 Our modern tools for producing architectural and engineering drawings tend to put a little more space between us and the final product.
 As almost all of our drawings are generated using a computer-aided design program, we frequently miss out on the chance to draw the shapes and forms of our designs with our own hands.
 The clicks and drags of a computer mouse, while efficient and productive, are somewhat disconnected from the real nature of the building components we are drawing or modeling.
 You may notice, however, that many engineers still resort to pencil and paper when sketching options or working out a solution to a problem.
 There is a tactile component to the process that helps us do our craft.